Exitialis/Mas/README.md

 Required
 --------

-a)Install Laravel
+- Install Laravel.
-b)Configure connection to MySQL in Laravel
+- Configure connection to MySQL in Laravel.

 Installation
 ------------